Submitting an Article Online

 Many institutions have funds available to support open access publications by their staff, therefore we ask that you contact the relevant body to cover the APC.
 If you do not know about your institution’s policy on open access funding, please contact your departmental/faculty administrators and institution library, as funds may be available to you.

-Given that many PhD students today receive a budget for open-access publishing, IJIC must announce that from the 1st January 2019 we will be requiring all articles first authored by PhD students, and submitted after that date, to pay a discounted author fee of £625 GBP plus VAT.
-If any PhD student does not have access to such a publication budget then, with an accompanying signed and stamped letter from their University, we will continue to publish articles from those PhD students at no cost.
+If any PhD student does not have access to a publication budget then, with an accompanying signed and stamped letter from their University, we will publish articles from those PhD students at no cost.

 We run a bursary scheme to reduce author fee costs to authors from low- and middle-income countries (please contact our Managing Editor, Susan Royer, in the first instance).